 - Misrepresenting any facts or work in the application, including grades, test scores, essays, etc;

 - An admitted student has accepted admission both to the University and to another graduate program for the same period of enrollment; and

 - Failure to respond to the Office of Admission promptly, upon repeated attempts.

 Program Cancellation or Postponement

-The University reserves the right to cancel or postpone a program prior to the published start date.
+The University reserves the right to cancel or postpone a program before the published semester start date.